MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 The resource will be automatically generated when building the application or running it in the Simulator.
 By default, it will be embedded in the application binary (as an :ref:`internal resource<chapter.microej.applicationResources>`).
+For reference, the size of the resource is 100 KB for version ``2024a``.

 .. note::